Ryzen-Controller-Team/Ryzen-Controller/README.md

 - Launch with `sudo ryzencontroller`
 - Set the path to your freshly builded `ryzenadj` binary into the "settings" tab.
 - Enjoy!

-### Caution!

-- Ryzen Controller Team is not liable for any damages that my occur from using Ryzen Controller or RyzenADJ, Please use at your own risk!

 ## Troubleshoot, Q&A